-Figure 1 provides a summary of the simplified stages of a development project and the key procurement decision points.
-In practice some of these procurement stages may be combined depending on whether the procurement approach is, for example, Design & Build or Design, Build & Operate etc.
+Figure 1 provides a summary of the simplified stages of a construction project and the key procurement decision points across the lifecycle, including operation and demolition.
+In practice some of these procurement stages may be combined depending on whether the procurement approach is, for example, Design & Build or Design, Build & Operate etc. The demolition phase may also be a distinct phase at the end of a building's or asset's functional life.
+The demolition phase may also be combined with a new build phase on the same site - this gives the greatest scope for improving circularity of materials by reincorporating elements, components and recycled materials whilst minimising transport impacts (carbon and emissions etc).